Roborovski dwarf hamster: As pets

-Roborovski hamsters have become increasingly popular as pets in recent years, however, they are best suited to life as merely observational creatures, with limited interaction between them and humans, due to their increased activity levels that lead to a high stress predisposition and decreased ease of handling when compared to other domestic hamster species, but they can be tamed with time.
+Roborovski hamsters have become increasingly popular as pets in recent years.
+Their increased activity levels that lead to a high stress predisposition and decreased ease of handling when compared to other domestic hamster species.
+However, they can be tamed with time.

 On average, Roborovski hamsters will live 26 months in captivity.

 Although claimed to be hypoallergenic, Roborovski hamsters have been associated with the development of asthma in previously asymptomatic owners.

-In rare emergency situations, a shallow dish of warm water may be necessary to clean harmful substances from a hamster's fur; however, under normal circumstances, hamsters should never be bathed in water as, aside from being incredibly stressful, this can remove vital protective oils from their coat, which can be very dangerous and potentially fatal.
+In rare emergency situations, a shallow dish of warm water may be necessary to clean harmful substances from a hamster's fur; however, under normal circumstances, hamsters should never be bathed in water as, aside from being incredibly stressful, this can remove vital protective oils from their coat, which can be dangerous and potentially fatal.
 Hamsters frequently groom themselves, and instead of water, a sand bath should be offered to help them stay clean and healthy.